xarvh/elm-styled-html/README.md

 * Makes unique both named and anonymous classes by adding a hash string of their content to their names.

+NOTE: This package is *experimental*.
+Expect bugs, awkward & changing interface and poor performance.

 ## How do I use it?